G4S overhaul begins to pay off as profits rise

-LONDON G4S (GFS.L), the world's biggest security company, posted a better-than-expected 6.3 percent rise in first-half profit as new Chief Executive Ashley Almanza's overhaul began to pay off following a string of high profile fiascos.
+LONDON G4S, the world's biggest security company, posted a better-than-expected 6.3 percent rise in first-half profit as new Chief Executive Ashley Almanza's overhaul began to pay off following a string of high profile fiascos.

 The reputation of the British firm, whose operations range from transporting cash to running prisons and protecting ships from pirates, has been battered in recent years due to a failed merger and a number of contract scandals at home and abroad.